 roast wild duck

-There are usually two ways to approach duck – remove the breast fillets and cook them pink, remove the legs and confit them.
-Alternatively roast the whole thing slow, low and crispy, only to be afterwards shredded or (dare I say?) pulled, Chinese style.
+There are usually two ways to tackle duck - remove the breast fillets and cook them pink, remove the legs and confit them.
+Alternatively you can roast the whole bird slow, low and crispy, only to be afterwards shredded and wrapped in pancakes, Chinese style.

 - 1 large mallard duck

 - fine sea salt